Total Makeover: What’s the Cost of Gutting a Home and Remodeling?

 Your material selections throughout the home will account for a large portion of your total costs.
 You can pay $1.50 per square foot for basic subway bathroom tile or $45 for the mosaic marble.
 There will be low and high end selections for flooring, countertops, light fixtures, and shower heads, too.

 Top-selling Charlotte, North Carolina real estate agent Steven Mueller advises homeowners to weigh personal preferences with resale value: “If your goal is to be in the house a year or two, then you might want to build it more towards what the buying pool is going to want.
-Whereas if you’re going to be there seven years, you can make it a little more taste specific because you’ll build equity just by being there.”
+Whereas if you’re going to be there seven years, you can make it a little more taste-specific because you’ll build equity just by being there.”

-Header Image Source: (Brett Jordan / Unsplash)
+Header Image Source: (Samuel Cruz / Unsplash)